isandrocks/sandlot/README.md

 # Main Gameplay Loop

 - aiming for the basic playstyle of Passpartout
+- selling shaders to other robots and then they use them on there displays (like if they have a monitor for a head is will show up there i was thinking of having them like the robots in stray)
 - starts at the void fragment() {...}
 - limited lines of code
 - limited stuff like only being able to use vec2 and float at first mybe int idk
 - extra lines and new types (vec3, Fract, sin ect) can be bought at the store to add to your "pallett"
+- should i limit math stuff like lock division and mutiplication away at first? idk if that would be fun
 - unlock ablity to use functions but you will need to split your lines between that and main void fragment() {...}
 - this "should" stop playes from just doing everything in a fuction
 - unlock set uniform variables like people walking by or mouse movent or whatever i can program in